ASOHF/ASOHF.github.io/set_parameters.md

 - Likewise, the second parameter is the number of cells close to each AMR patch boundary to exclude from further refinement.
 It can be safely set to 0 if you accept that a patch can share a face, edge or corner with its father (which is not problematic).

 ```
-Allow for addition overlap (to avoid losing signal) in the mesh ------>
+Allow for additional overlap (to avoid losing signal) in the mesh ---->
 0
 ```
 - If this parameter is set to 1, the cells in the boundary of a patch will not be considered refined, so as to try to place another patch covering them so that they are in a more central position.
 Generally it is not required, but it may rarely happen that some small halo is lost due to its density peak being too close to the boundary of the patch.